 How Can You Prevent Alcohol Abuse?

-Alcohol prevention is one of the most effective ways to reduce alcohol-related costs and harm.
-Alcohol abuse is responsible for claiming the lives of tens of thousands of lives every year and causing painful health risks like liver damage, threats to one’s wellbeing, withdrawal symptoms, and dysfunctional relationships.
-For younger individuals, alcohol prevention can reduce the likelihood of developing substance use disorders as they age.
+Alcohol use prevention is one of the most effective ways to reduce alcohol-related costs and harm.
+Alcohol abuse is responsible for claiming the lives of tens of thousands of lives every year and causing painful consequences like liver damage, threats to one’s wellbeing, withdrawal symptoms, and dysfunctional relationships.
+For younger individuals, alcohol use prevention can reduce the likelihood of developing substance use disorders as they age.

 Currently, alcohol abuse is responsible for costing Americans hundreds of billions of dollars annually.
 Although alcohol use cannot be completely stopped, there are several ways to temper alcohol use.
 For example, increased taxes are preset to discourage excessive alcohol use.

-Alcohol prevention can function to prevent generational alcoholism, prevent developmental problems in newborn babies, and save billions of dollars annually.
+Alcohol use prevention can function to prevent generational alcoholism, prevent developmental problems in newborn babies, and save billions of dollars annually.
 Perhaps most importantly, it could save lives of family members.